RndMnkIII/Analogizer_openfpga-pcengine/README.md

 For output Y/C and composite video you need to select in Pocket's Menu: `Analogizer Video Out > Y/C NTSC` or `Analogizer Video Out > Y/C NTSC,Pocket OFF`.
 You can tune the phase accumulator with `Chroma Add` and `Chroma Multiply` sliders adjusting values between 0 and 31.
 Find the best match for your screen.

+For output Scandoubler SVGA video you need to select in Pocket's Menu: `Analogizer Video Out > Scandoubler RGBHV`.

 You will need to connect an active VGA to Y/C adapter to the VGA port (the 5V power is provided by VGA pin 9).
 I'll recomend one of these:
 * [MiSTerAddons - Active Y/C Adapter](https://misteraddons.com/collections/parts/products/yc-active-encoder-board/)